aevans27/git_cfu/thoughts.md

 - Manage time properly
 - Build something really cool

--My wife has been there for me, and I am grateful
+- My wife has been there for me, and I am grateful
+- The dog too